rgj40q/laughing-succotash/doc.md

 The second consists of transitive subadverb type A, then optional adverb type B subsubphrase, then obligatory subsubargument (note the level shift).
 * // to do: examples

-Like infinitive subsubphrase, there is only one single ADVERB TYPE B SUBSUBPHRASE, which consists of intransitive subsubadverb type B. Multiple has parts separated with subsubadverb type B conjunction 'ep'.
+Like infinitive subsubphrase, there is only one single ADVERB TYPE B SUBSUBPHRASE, which consists of intransitive subsubadverb type B. Multiple has parts separated with subsubadverb type B conjunction *ep*, *op*.
 * // to do: examples

 ## §3.9

 NUMERAL behaves very much like in european languages except that is should start with article 'lu'.

         lu zero                     number 0
         lu uni                      number 1
         lu duo                      number 2